pedrocorma/retail-sales-forecasting/README.md

 ## Objectives <a name="objectives"></a>
 Developing a set of machine learning models on a three-year-history SQL database to predict sales for the next 8 days at the store-product level using massive modelling techniques.

+## Project results  <a name="project-results"></a>
+Warehouse costs and stock-outs have been reduced by developing a scalable set of recursive forecasting machine learning models that predict the demand in the next 8 days at store-product level.

 ## Instructions  <a name="instructions"></a>
 The project should be run using exactly the same environment in which it was created.